ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/ci.rst

 * Perform licensing checks.
 * Run linters on the codebase.
-* Build the Ferrocene toolchain.
+* Checks the Ferrocene toolchain for errors.
 * Run the subset of tests most likely to fail due to a change.

 If this phase is successful, the Ferrocene CI infrastructure reports a pass in